-- 5.4.36 The evidence indicates that recovery of a habitat's ground flora community and soil chemistry from adverse gamebird effects (caused either through non-compliance with a consent, or unforeseen impacts of previously consented activity) can take a long time.
+- 5.4.37 The evidence indicates that recovery of a habitat's ground flora community and soil chemistry from adverse gamebird effects (caused either through non-compliance with a consent, or unforeseen impacts of previously consented activity) can take a long time.
 This could be up to 20 years in the case of large-scale releases or in severe cases damage may even be irreversible and permanent.
-There are also still recognised gaps in the available evidence relating to the full ecological impact of gamebird releasing (see Madden and Sage, 2020) that can further undermine certainty over impacts. - 5.4.37 Because of this, and that Natural England cannot be sufficiently certain of the effects of a gamebird release beyond a short time frame, the duration of a gamebird-related consent issued in accordance with the guidance above should be limited to no more than 3 years.
+There are also still recognised gaps in the available evidence relating to the full ecological impact of gamebird releasing (see Madden and Sage, 2020) that can further undermine certainty over impacts. - 5.4.38 Because of this, and that Natural England cannot be sufficiently certain of the effects of a gamebird release beyond a short time frame, the duration of a gamebird-related consent issued in accordance with the guidance above should be limited to no more than 3 years.
+Where a new gamebird release consent contains conditions to mitigate an increased Avian Flu risk, this consent should be limited to 1 year to enable an early re-assessment of this risk in light of any new evidence and guidance from Defra.
 Ideally an applicant will voluntarily submit a proposal requesting consent for that duration (if encouraged to do so at pre-application stage).
-Proposals for activity greater than 3 years will not usually be acceptable and these must be restricted using Natural England's statutory time-limiting powers by way of a consent condition.
+Proposals for activity greater than 3 years will not usually be acceptable and these must be restricted using Natural England's statutory time-limiting powers by way of a consent condition. - 5.4.39 In the case of any individual wildlife licences, these can also be time-limited to any reasonable length that we choose.
+Normally, individual licences are only issued for 1 year (for policy and operational oversight reasons) but could be issued for 3 years to match the duration of a new SSSI consent which may also be required for that release. - 5.4.40 Where such consents are time-limited, on their expiry any continuation of releasing will require a new notice or application to be submitted by the owner/occupier and should be subject to a fresh assessment of the proposal. - Page 31 of 42 TIN221 Permitting the release and management of non-native game birds within and adjacent to Protected Sites in England

-- 5.4.38 In the case of any individual wildlife licences, these can also be time-limited to any reasonable length that we choose.
-Normally, individual licences are only issued for 1 year (for policy and operational oversight reasons) but could be issued them for 3 years to match the duration of a new consent. - 5.4.39 Where such consents are time-limited, on their expiry any continuation of releasing will require a new notice or application to be submitted by the owner/occupier and should be subject to a fresh assessment of the proposal. - 5.4.40 Consenting this activity for only a short period will allow a review of the situation prior to any renewal and ensure that the risk of adverse effects can be periodically re-evaluated before they materialise.
+5.4.41 Consenting this activity for only a short period will allow a review of the situation prior to any renewal and ensure that the risk of adverse effects can be periodically re-evaluated before they materialise.
 Where there are early signs that habitat deterioration may or has occurred, an amended consent could be granted to prevent these risks.
 Alternatively, no further consent or licence is issued to allow recovery.